-BlackRock views recovery of its business operations and supporting technology, Business Continuity Management (“BCM”) and technology Disaster Recovery (”DR”) respectively, as a critical and fundamental part of its ability to fulfill its fiduciary responsibilities to clients.
+BlackRock’s Business Continuity Management (BCM) and technology Disaster Recovery (DR) programs support the recovery of BlackRock’s operations and supporting technology.
+These programs are a critical and fundamental part of BlackRock’s ability to fulfill its fiduciary responsibilities to clients.
 As such, significant resources and effort are dedicated to these programs.

 BlackRock’s BCM/DR programs have several key elements, including: